FelixFourcolor/He-trusted-in-God/README.md

 Minecraft java 1.18+

 ## Easy install
-Copy the `World` folder into your saves.
+Copy the [World](https://github.com/FelixFourcolor/He-trusted-in-God/tree/main/World) folder into your saves.

 To obtain the folder, you may clone the repo or use third-party tools such as [Down-Git](https://minhaskamal.github.io/DownGit) to download it.

 ## Build from source
 ### Build requirements
-* python 3.10+
+* python >= 3.10, < 3.12
 * pip

 ### Overview of the build process
 The structure is auto-generated using [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator).
-The program takes `src.json` which defines the composition, and generates the structure inside an existing Minecraft world.
+The program takes [src.json](https://github.com/FelixFourcolor/He-trusted-in-God/blob/main/src.json) which defines the composition, and generates the structure inside an existing Minecraft world.

 ### Step-by-step guide